-HBR-3 Receiver architecture is superheterodyne for 40-10 meters, using down-conversion in front of a buffered 80 meter Direct-Conversion receiver.
+The HBR-3 receiver architecture is sometimes called Double-Direct Conversion.
+It uses down-conversion in front of a buffered 80 meter Direct-Conversion receiver for 40-10 meters.
 The 80 meter frequency range is 3500-3800 KHz which covers CW and digital modes.
-This band works well for the Down Converters, which in this case down-convert signals in the 7.0-7.3 MHz, 10.0-10.3 MHz, 14.0-14.3 MHz, 18.0-18.3 MHz; 21.0-21.3 MHz, 24.8-25.1 MHz[1] and 28.0-28.3 MHz bands.
-With this receiver, no objectionable spurious have been noticed, and out-of-band rejection of strong SWBC signals is good throughout.
+This band works well for the Down Converters, which in this case downconvert signals from the 7.0-7.3 MHz, 10.0-10.3 MHz, 14.0-14.3 MHz, 18.0-18.3 MHz; 21.0-21.3 MHz, 24.8-25.1 MHz[1] and 28.0-28.3 MHz bands.
+With this receiver, no objectionable spurious have been noticed, and out-of-band rejection of strong SWBC signals is good.
 The Dynamic Range and the Audio Bandwidth are improved over my previous efforts.
 The band-switching arraignment is improved, both in performance and for operating purposes.
-The HBR-3 was preceded by the HBR-2, which is slightly smaller and no provision for 12 meters in that unit.

-Each amateur band is individually Band Pass Filtered, and for 10 and 12 meters equipped with an JFET LNA.
-A Double-Balanced Mixer (DBM) using a Schottky Diode Ring down-converts to 80 Meters.
+Each amateur band is individually Band Pass Filtered, and for 10 and 12 meters equipped with an JFET preamp.
+A Double-Balanced Mixer (DBM) using a Schottky Diode Ring downconverts to 80 Meters.
 A post-mixer MOSFET amplifier is used after the DBM to preserve Noise Figure and supply some gain.
-The product detector is preceded by a low-gain grounded-gate JFET amp, its purpose is high reverse isolation.
+The product detector is preceded by a low-gain grounded-gate JFET amp, its main purpose is high reverse isolation.
 This is necessary to reduce the product detector's LO signal from leaking to the antenna on 80 meters.
-See Appendix A, section E for details on this matter.
+See sections 2.5 and 3.5 for details.
 Somewhat unusual is the use of individual Crystal Oscillators for the HF Down-Converter.
-With a previous design that used a common oscillator that only switched crystals, the problem was greatly varying LO injection levels, band to band, with only around 0-3 dBm or less and poor harmonic rejection.
+With a previous design that used a common oscillator that only switched crystals, the issue was varying LO injection levels, band to band, with only around 0-3 dBm or less and poor harmonic rejection.
 The DBM needs approximately +7 to +10 dBm, with good harmonic rejection.
 This design solves those problems and others as well.
-Some more notes and "Additional Thoughts" follow in the Appendixes.
+This revision 12 modifies the speaker amp module, allowing operation from +10 to +16 VDC, while providing low distortion and stable performance.
+This permits use of other DC sources, such as an inexpensive AC Adapter with a simple regulator [2].

-[1] With exception of 12 Meters, all bands listed above were built/tested, for which there is provision.
+[1] With exception of 12 Meters, all bands listed above were built/tested.
+There is provision for 12 meters.